+1 888 340 6572 Try free for 30 days

 Multiple playback speeds

-Market data replay can playback historical data at any speed.
+Data can be played back at any speed.
 You have complete control over how quickly market changes are displayed.
 You can change the playback speed according to how fast you want to replay.
-Following update speeds are available from slowest to fastest: 1 update per 10, 9, 8, 7, 6, 5, 4, 3, 2 or 1 second, and 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 15, 20, 25, 30, 50, 100, 1000, or 10000 updates per second.

 Different playback resolutions

 Since you can have different charts (i.e. 5 tick, 13 minute, or 5 day), each bar on the chart represents different amount of data.
 You can playback the market "as is", which means one update equals one bar on your chart.
-You can also choose “Tick by Tick”, "Minute by Minute" or "Day by Day" as alternative playback options.
-If the playback resolution is lower than the resolution of the data series on the chart, additional detailed data will be downloaded from the data source.
+You can also choose “Tick by Tick”, “Second by Second”, "Minute by Minute" or "Day by Day" as alternative playback options.
+If the playback resolution is lower than the resolution of the data series on the chart, additional detailed data will be downloaded from your data source.
 In this case status line indicates “Waiting for Detailed Data”.

-Jump back and forth instantly
+Jump forward instantly

-You can jump any number of ticks backward and forward on your intraday charts.
+You can jump any number of ticks forward on your intraday charts.
 For example, you might be playing back the S&P 500 and witnessing a slow market.
 You could easily skip forward until you see activity, instead of wasting your time waiting.

 Replay different studies on several symbols together